seb1080/webOneBiteAtaTime/basics/interview-questions/questions.md

 It's used to tell if two requests came from the same browser, keeping a user logged-in.

-The Domain and Path directives define thescope of the cookie: what URLs the cookies should be sent to.
+The Domain and Path directives define the scope of the cookie: what URLs the cookies should be sent to.

 ### Session management

-Logins, shopping carts, game scores, or anything else the server should remember
+Logins, shopping carts, game scores, or anything else the server should remember.

 ### Personalization